dark logo watermark

 • lactose intolerant (no dairy products)

 You will get the opportunity to specify your particular requirements when you fill in our pre-trip questionnaire.
-If you have any other dietary requirements please let us know well in advance, via email or the online questionnaire.
+If you have any other dietary requirements please let us know well in advance, via email or in your Account.

 Will the altitude affect me in Costa Rica?